The good old animated gif has come a long way! Now the once ugly duckling of animation has become a show stopper and art form in itself.

 How are they made?
 (You can make them too!)

-There are quite a number of amazing apps out there to build them, but my favourite is a cheap little photoshop plugin.
+There are quite a number of amazing apps out there to build them, but my favorite is a cheap little photoshop plugin.

-It's down and dirty, simple to use and will get you quite a nice result like in this example I've created below.
-I think we spent more time getting the props right than we did creating the cinemagraph.
+It's down and dirty, simple to use, and will get you quite a nice result like in this example I've created below.
+I think we spent more time getting the props right than we did create the cinemagraph.